* Deal fixes 7 percent limit for biofuels from food crops

-LUXEMBOURG, June 13 (Reuters) - EU energy ministers agreed on Friday to limit production of biofuels made from food crops, responding to criticism they stoke inflation and do more environmental harm than good.
+BRUSSELS, May 28 (Reuters) - EU diplomats on Wednesday agreed to limit production of biofuels made from food crops in response to widespread criticism that they stoke inflation and do more environmental harm than good.

-The compromise supported by ministers on Friday includes a 0.5 percent non-binding target for next-generation biofuels, which environment campaigners say is nowhere near enough to make a difference.
+The compromise backed on Wednesday includes a 0.5 percent non-binding target for next generation biofuels, which environment campaigners say is nowhere near enough.

-And those trying to develop advanced biofuels say they are not been given sufficient incentive.
+And those trying to develop advanced biofuels say the progress they are making is under threat.